Azure/azure-sdk-for-js/documentation/how-to-use.md

-In this document, we will introduce how to use JS SDK for very new beginner to typescript SDK.
+In this document, we will give a brief introduction on how to use the JavaScript SDK for new users

 1. Prepare your environment.
     NodeJS: can be installed from https://nodejs.org/en/download/
     typescript: install it with `npm install -g typescript`.

-1. create a empty folder and cd this folder.
+1. Create a empty folder and cd this folder.
     ```
     mkdir jstest
     cd jstest
     ```

-1. initialize a new node project.
+1. Initialize a new node project.
     ```
     npm init
     ```
     This step will create a package.json file in current folder.

-1. install dependencies.
+1. Install dependencies.
    ```
    // install the nodeauth packages to do the authentication work.
    npm install @azure/ms-rest-nodeauth